 - Hybrid system can feel jerky

-Renault has revamped its small SUV for this generation and the results are welcome – a high-quality interior with versatile rear seating features, along with much-needed improvement in the infotainment department.
-The car now boasts one of the best interiors in the class – one that can challenge models in the class above for fit and finish.
+Renault has revamped its small SUV for this generation and the results are welcome – a high-quality interior with versatile rear seating features, along with much-needed improvements to the infotainment.
+The car now boasts one of the best interiors in the class – one that can challenge the class above for fit and finish.

 On the move, the Captur plug-in hybrid is particularly enjoyable in pure-electric mode, offering smooth and quiet progress for up to 32 miles – very useful for shorter journeys and urban crawls.
 However, in hybrid mode the two power sources can feel a little mismatched: the switch between petrol and electric power is far more noticeable than in the non-plug-in Clio.

-There are currently three trim levels available, S Edition, R.S.
-Line and E-TECH Launch Edition.
+There are currently three trim levels available: Evolution, Techno and E-TECH Engineered.
 All are well equipped and get our preferred, larger 9.3-inch touchscreen infotainment system complete with Apple CarPlay, Android Auto and internet connectivity.
 It's a slick system that really lifts the interior ambiance, as well as offering control over the car's hybrid functions.

-Elsewhere, Renault's reputation for safety is upheld: the Captur plug-in boasts a strong Euro NCAP rating and comes with a long list of safety and driver-assistance features.
-A five-year/100,000-mile warranty should ensure peace of mind, while a free BP Pulse wallbox home charger helps to sweeten the deal.
+Elsewhere, Renault's reputation for safety is upheld: the Captur plug-in boasts a strong Euro NCAP crash-test rating and comes with a long list of safety and driver-assistance features.
+A five-year/100,000-mile warranty ensures peace of mind, while a free BP Pulse wallbox home charger helps to sweeten the deal.